Second Adult Rebate

 With Second Adult Rebate only the income of the second adult is considered.
 So, even if you don't qualify for Council Tax Reduction because you have an income of more than £16,000, you may still be eligible for Second Adult Rebate.
 You can view the Second Adult Rebate you may be entitlied to here.

-To apply for Second Adult Rebate please click on Do It Online and choose your authority.
+To apply for Second Adult Rebate please click on Do It Online, choose your authority, then click on the 'Apply for Housing Benefit and/or Council Tax Reduction' button.

 |The table below sets out the discount you could be entitled to, based on the gross income and circumstances of the second adult.
 If there is more than one non-dependent adult living with you, then their combined incomes will be taken into account.|